infoeducatie/gazeta/wp-content/plugins/pending-submission-notifications/readme.txt

 This enables email notifications of pending review submissions.
 By default the email goes to the admin email set on your Settings page.

-You can set the email(s) that should receive these notifications Under Settings>Pending Submission Notifications
+You can set the email(s) that should receive these notifications Under Settings>Pending Submission Notifications.
+You can add multiple email addresses, using commas to separate them.

 When a submission is approved by an admin, an email notification is sent to the contributor.